Tree Week: March 21st – 27th, 2021

 The Art Centre, Highland Park, Illinois.

 Launching on #WorldPoetryDay and #TreeWeek2021, we are honoured to have 12 year old Irish Poet Alex Molloy as our guest.
-The first poem he will recite is his own original composition, Ár Crann Dárach, but throughout the week we will upload Alex’s recitations or readings, made especially for the museum, of work by Irish poets with trees as their subject matter.
+The first poem he will recite is his own original composition, Ár Crann Dárach, and throughout the week we will upload Alex’s recitations or readings, recorded specially for the museum, of work by Irish poets with trees as their subject matter.